-According to its application, Traylor is currently the managing partner of Traylor/Skanska/Jay Dee Joint Venture ("Traylor JV"), the general contractor for the DC Water and Sewer Authority's project to construct the Blue Plains tunnel.
-Traylor IV asserts that generally, it bores tunnels (i.e., Blue Plains tunnel) below the water table through soft soils consisting of clay, silt, and sand.
-Traylor JV employs specially trained personnel for the construction of the tunnel, and states that this construction will use shielded mechanical-excavation techniques.
-Traylor JV asserts that its workers perform hyperbaric interventions at pressures greater than 50 p.s.i.g. in the excavation chamber of the EPBTBM; these interventions consist of conducting inspections and maintenance work on the cutter-head structure and cutting tools of the EPBTBM.
+According to its application, Traylor is likely to be the sole contractor, as well as the general contractor in association with future Joint Venture partners for the construction of future tunnels at various sites throughout the nation.
+Traylor asserts that generally, it bores tunnels (i.e., Blue Plains, as well as future tunnels) below the water table through soft soils consisting of clay, silt, and sand.

+Traylor employs specially trained personnel for the construction of the tunnel, and states that this construction will use shielded mechanicalexcavation techniques.
+Travlor asserts that its workers perform hyperbaric interventions at pressures greater than 50 p.s.i.g. in the excavation chamber of the EPBTBM; these interventions consist of conducting inspections and maintenance work on the cutter-head structure and cutting tools of the EPBTBM.

-Traylor JV asserts that innovations in tunnel excavation, specifically with EPBTBMs, have, in most cases, eliminated the need to pressurize the entire tunnel.
+Traylor asserts that innovations in tunnel excavation, specifically with EPBTBMs, have, in most cases, eliminated the need to pressurize the entire tunnel.
 This technology negates the requirement that all members of a tunnel-excavation crew work in compressed air while excavating the tunnel.
 These advances in technology modified substantially the methods used by the construction industry to excavate subaqueous tunnels compared to the caisson work regulated by the current OSHA compressed-air standard for construction at 29 CFR 1926.803.

-Such advances reduce the number of workers exposed, and the total duration of exposure, to hyperbaric pressure during tunnel construction.
+Such advances reduce the number of workers exposed, and the total duration of exposure to hyperbaric pressure during tunnel construction.